etsi123/stock_trading_analysis/README.md

 This strategy is based on the assumption that blue-chip stocks will not continuously decline without ever popping up.
 Generally speaking, stocks will drop but may also increase in value briefly as traders/investers attempt to "buy-the-dip".
 However, there is requirement guaranteeing this will happen: just what tends to happen to stocks in the market.

-Summary: More work to be done here, but this could be a profitable strategy!¶
+Summary: Analaysis incomplete, but preliminary results indicate that this can be a profitable strategy.
+Next steps: Simulate trading strategy for more blue-chip stocks, over varying periods of time, and compare with the "buy-and-hold" investment strategy.